 Las Vegas Motor Speedway seeks to provide reasonable accommodations for all qualified individuals with disabilities including special seating, tram services, and parking.
 Please contact the speedway ticket office at 800-644-4444 for more information.

 There are several ATMs located throughout the facility.
-Most are located under the grandstands.

 A variety of foods such as nachos, hamburgers and hot dogs, can be found at concession stands located around the speedway.
 A number of independent vendors including pizza and barbecue are available on event weekends only.
 Coffee, soda, beer and water also are available.
 Specialty concessions are available in the Neon Garage.

 Official Las Vegas Motor Speedway souvenirs, as well as the Nitro Mall, can be found at the speedway during event time.
 The Speedway World Gift Shop is open year round on the first floor of the administration building.

 Yes.
 Please visit our Camping section for more details.
 Each camping area is staffed with 24-hour security and is either located near a shower house or has shuttles running daily to our restroom/shower facilities.
 You can also call 702-632-8289 to reserve a spot

 In the case of emergencies, Las Vegas Motor Speedway provides a Fan Assistance Hotline.
 Call (702) 632-8006 or text Vegas

 Mobile medical teams patrol the speedway grounds.
 If in need of medical assistance, contact a speedway representative and give them the location (i.e., seat number and section) of the person in need of medical attention.

 Yes, contact a speedway security representative and they will direct you to the lost and found, which is located near the administration building.
 After an

 Please visit the Map tab in the Fan Info section for more information on arriving at the facility and departing following the race.